Karran Faucets Review & Rating Updated: March 21, 2024

 Karran In Brief

-Kitchen and bathroom faucets are imported and distributed by Karran USA, which sells them through local showrooms and contractors, and online through several websites.
+Karran USA imports and distributes kitchen and bathroom faucets, which it sells through local showrooms, contractors, and online through several websites.

-Karran USA is famous in the kitchen remodeling industry as the originator of the integrated sink that can be under-mounted seamlessly in high-density laminate (i.e., Formica®) countertops.
+Karran USA is famous in the kitchen remodeling industry as the originator of the sink that can be integrated seamlessly in high-density laminate (i.e., Formica®) countertops.

 Before Karran, the only sinks that worked well with laminated countertops were drop-in sinks.
 Undermount sinks that allow the homeowner to sweep debris from the countertop without encountering a sink edge could be installed in only the more costly stone and composite countertops.

-The Karran integrated sink, invented by Chad Michael Lusimano and patented in the U.S. and worldwide, changed all that in the first years of the 21st century.
+The Karran integrated sink, invented by Chad Michael Lusimano and patented worldwide changed all that in the first years of the 21st century.

-It can be seamlessly and permanently integrated with laminate countertops using a patented installation process and an acrylic adhesive called methyl methacrylate injected between the sink and the countertop.
+It can be permanently installed in laminate countertops using a patented installation process and an acrylic adhesive called methyl methacrylate injected between the sink and the countertop.

 The process forms a virtually unbreakable bond that holds the sink in place and makes it impossible for water to seep under the laminate.